Tree protection bylaws

 Along with the completed public tree and stump removal application form, a copy of the site plan drawings indicating which trees are to be removed must be included.
 Please see form for contact details.

-A current list of tree contractors who meet minimum standards and are permitted to work on City owned trees are listed below.
+- Hire a tree service contractor from the list below who meet minimum standards and are permitted to work on City owned trees.

 Note: No warranty from The City of Calgary is intended or implied.
 The City will not be a party to hiring any of these contractors and any issues relating to the quality of the workmanship or damages that might arise from the service is strictly between the contractor and the hiring party.
 Use of a contractor from the list is not intended to guarantee the quality or the workmanship of the contractor.